trungngv/gpfm/README.md

 gpfm
 ====

 This is the documentation of the code for the Gaussian process factorization machines (GPFMs) used in our SIGIR'2014 paper entitled "Gaussian Process Factorization Machines  for Context-aware Recommendations".
-It can be run with MATLAB or Octave (tested on version 3.6.0 on Ubuntu).
-12.04)
+It can be run with MATLAB or Octave (tested on version 3.6.0 on Ubuntu 12.04).

 For questions, please contact trung(dot)ngvan(at)gmail(dot)com.